Lucas-Rice/cs2-lab3/README.md

 ## Purpose
 The purpose of this lab is to complete the implementation of a Linked Stack ADT as described in the lab instructions below.
 The Stack ADT was chosen because the student is already familiar with stack operations.
 Additionally, the successful student will gain significant insight into the use of generics.

 ## Evaluation
 Students will be awarded up to 10 points for successfully completing this lab as outlined below.

 ## Step 1: Design
 As you begin your lab, study the UML Diagram below and answer the questions on your answer sheet.
 This design will guide the roadmap through the lab this week.
 ![UML diagram](images/UML.png)

 ## Step 2: Obtain Starter Code
-Create a clone of this repository in your cloud9 workspace.
+Create a clone of this repository in your coding environment.
 You will see 5 Java source files in the repository directory.
 * StackADT.java
 * LinearNode.java
 * LinkedStack.java